build-canaries/clj-cctray/README.md

 - `:messages`
   A seq of messages as strings that exist for this project or an empty seq if there are no messages.

+If `:normalise` is used as an option then for any key that have been normalised an `:unnormalised-` key will be added that contains the original unnormalised value.
+For example if `:name` was normalised an `:unnormalised-name` key would exist.

 If `:go` is used as the `:server` option then the following keys will also be added:

 - `:stage`